 Gantt Charts in Backlog

-The Gantt chart feature is very basic.
-If you set a start and due date for the task, the activity appears on the Gantt chart.
+The Gantt chart feature is basic.
+As you’d expect from a project management and task tracking tool, if you set a start and due date for the task, the activity appears on the Gantt chart.
 This is useful for displaying work visually, so you can see where you have a lot of work on at the same time.

 However, you can’t add task dependencies (beyond manually setting the dates).
 You can’t add task groupings and roll up tasks like you can in MS Project and other tools.
-This view isn’t massively helpful for project managers used to working with Gantt charts.
+This view is a good basic overview of your project, but it isn’t an advanced Gantt chart, if you are used to managing projects with Gantt charts.

 Reporting and Budgeting

-There are no formal reports that you can run from within the tool, so you can’t see resource allocation at a glance.
+There are no formal reports that you can run from within the Backlog app itself, so you can’t see resource allocation at a glance.

 Backlog is not designed to hold costing information, so you can’t add costs to a task, or to a resource.
 However, if that was important to you, you could add files with the financial information so at least everything was in the same project workspace.